 Cafés caught in time

-Revisit a Singapore of yore in this vintage-themed restaurant.
+Revisit Singapore’s yesteryears in this vintage-themed restaurant.
 The dining area is reminiscent of a living room from the 1960s, with antique décor and furniture littered around the comfortable space.
-The food at Sinpopo, likewise, harks back to a simpler time—try the Nonya Kiam Chye Arg!
-(S$16), a take on itek tim (salted vegetable duck soup), and the gula melaka (palm sugar) jelly (S$8).
+The food at Sinpopo, likewise, harks back to a simpler time.
+Try the wagyu beef horfun—an indulgent take on a local favourite—and their signature gula melaka (palm sugar) cake.

 Everything about Colbar café is old-fashioned—and that’s because it genuinely is.
 The Hainanese eatery served as a canteen for British troops back in the day, and has retained much of its rustic charm.
 Nestled in the lush foliage just off Portsdown Road, Colbar’s al fresco area is perfect for whiling away a lazy weekend over craft beers and local nosh.